noedig101/APSkeleton/README.md

 This is meant to help people make AP worlds even if they have 0 experience programming.
 I tried my best to give a ton of explanation but I know its not perfect.
 All of the explanations are kinda just me yapping so they could be unhelpful or super helpful, it all depends on the background of the person reading!
 I included a lot of explanations on basically every step including getting your fork and what the hell a github is.

 The most important thing though is that you take this slow.
-Youre doing an AWESOME job just by downloading this to see if it helps you.
+Youre doing an AWESOME job just by reading this to see if it helps you.
 And if it doesnt, thats fine!
 Theres no pressure to get anything out in any time period.

 The other most important thing is that this is only one of the resources you have available to you.
 Theres tons of AWESOME people in the archipelago discord that are primed to answer any question you have.
-Theres no bad questions whether this is the first time you have opened code or if you have been programming for years.
+There's no bad questions!
+Whether it's the first time you've opened code, or if you've been programming for years, don't be afraid to ask for help.
+I know how hard it can feel to ask for help but trust me, people are more excited to help then anything else.
 If you are worried about messaging in a large group chat then message me directly!
 My name is Nep (I have the profile pic of a cute rat).
 Im also super shy and awkward so Id love love love to help others that also feel that way.

 # How do you make use of this?